adamped/quantum/02_Gates/swap.md

     | 0  0  0  1 |

 The iSWAP gate has many uses in simulating physical interactions and certain quantum algorithms.

+## Fredkin (CSWAP) Gate

+The Fredkin gate swaps the state of the two target qubits only if the control qubit is in state |1⟩.